munificent/craftinginterpreters/book/types-of-values.md

 non-numeric types.
 Now we get to use that.
 We pass in `BOOL_VAL` since the result value type is Boolean.
 Otherwise, it's no different from plus or minus.

-As always, the coda to today's aria is disassembling the new instructions:
+As always, the coda to today's aria is disassembling the new instructions.

 ^code disassemble-comparison (2 before, 1 after)